anandaswarup/deepvoice3_pytorch/README.md

 ## Getting started

-### Preset parameters
+### Configuration

-Configuration parameters / hyperparameters are provided by means of json files in the `config` directory.
-The following scripts
+Configuration parameters / hyperparameters are specified in `hparams.py`, and these values are used in all the scripts.

-1. `preprocess.py`
-2. `train.py`
-3. `synthesis.py`

-accepts `--config <path to json file>` as an  optional parameter, which specifies the path to a json config file.
-The same `--config=<path to json file>` must be used throughout preprocessing, training and evaluation.

 ### 0. Download dataset